Mid-Century: Plot

 In 1963, Joanne and Anthony Waxen live in a home built by Frederick Banner, with whom the two have had concerning interactions.
 Joanne, a stay-at-home housewife is given underwear as a gift by her husband.
 After Joanne leaves to change, Frederick enters the house.
-Joanne finds Frederick peaking on her while Anthony has been hanged from the ceiling with a belt.
+Joanne finds Frederick peeking on her while Anthony has been hanged from the ceiling with a belt.

 In 2022, Alice is a doctor who is harassed by her superior and is traumatized from her time working during the COVID-19 pandemic.
 She and her architect husband Tom go on a weekend getaway to San Diego and rent a mid-century modern home, the same that was built by Frederick, from a mysterious man named Eldridge.
 While there, strange events occur including a bird crashing into the window, doors opening by themselves, and a shadowy figure watching the couple while they have sex.
 As night falls, a delivery driver tells Tom about Eldridge, stating he freaks him out.
 After driving away, his tire pops and a man stabs him in the chest.
 Following dinner, Alice goes to interview at a hospital for a new job.
 The delivery driver is sent to Alice's hospital but she is unable to save him.
 After finding the receipt for the order in his pocket, officer Raquel and her partner interrogate her, inquiring if Tom had anything to do with the murder.